fl2ma/docs-csv-importer/docs/errors/freq_errors.md

-# Frequently seen errors
+# Frequently seen issues

-Will be here.
+There are no frequently seen errors or problems yet.